 5. Leafy Green Vegetables

-This nutrient-dense super-food helps the body produce glutathione, a compound that is necessary for the liver to cleanse harmful toxins.
+This nutrient-dense superfood helps the body produce glutathione, a compound that is necessary for the liver to cleanse harmful toxins.

 High in pectin, apples hold the chemical constituents necessary for the body to cleanse and release toxins from the digestive tract.
-This, in turn, makes it easier for the liver to handle the toxic load during the cleansing process.
+This, in turn, makes it easier for the liver to handle the toxic load during the cleansing process.[2, 8]

 8. Olive Oil

-9. Whole Grains
+9. Alternative Grains

 10. Cruciferous Vegetables

-11. Lemons & Limes
+11. Lemons and Limes

 Tips For Doing a Liver Cleanse

-Other liver cleanse foods not listed above include artichoke, asparagus, kale, and brussel sprouts.
+Other liver cleanse foods not listed above include artichoke, asparagus, kale, and Brussels sprouts.
 Eating the foods listed above is a great way to help keep your liver functioning properly.
 However, for best results, I recommend performing a liver cleanse.
 Performing a liver cleanse at least twice a year will eliminate any foreign substances that may be trapped in your liver.